Frequently Asked Questions

 Can I pick a roommate?

-This is done through the housing application.
-You will be able to request up to three building preferences.
-Please make sure you select the correct semester when adding building preferences.
-There is also a roommate request period April 19 – June 10, 2022.
+This is done through the housing software.
+There is a roommate request period April 17 – June 23, 2023.
 Roommate requests may not be considered after the due date.

 Please note that a roommate selection isn’t always cut and dry.
 If you or your roommate are athletes, have a Learning Community, or housing accommodations, it may be difficult to satisfy everyone’s needs.